 Part of our Education Programme is to teach children to program or code computers.
-We have a series of after-school and weekend Code Clubs for children from the age of 9 to 18.
+We have a series of weekend Code Clubs for children from the age of 9 to 18.
 The clubs are for complete beginners through to those with existing experience and expertise.

 All of the Club Leaders and Assistants are STEM Ambassadors and hold Enhanced DBS Certificates for working with children.

 Hopefully, this will encourage some children to consider engineering and science as future career possibilities.
 We are living in a technical world and the next generation of software and electronics engineers will have amazing career opportunities.
-What is most important it does not matter if you are a boy or girl, the career opportunities and potential rewards are the same.
+What is most important of all, it does not matter if you are a boy or girl, the career opportunities and potential rewards are the same.
 The skills that your children will learn and the “hands on” experience that they will gain in our clubs are unlikely to be found in any schools, either as part of the curriculum, or in after-school clubs.

-Note: A parent / guardian will need to confirm that they are happy that you can join before you can attend a club.
+Note for children: A parent / guardian will need to confirm that they are happy that you can join before you can attend a club.